 - The inner journey is facilitated through four residential retreats totaling eight weeks

-that are held in California or Colorado.
-These retreats, ranging in length from eight to
+that are held in Colorado.
+These retreats, ranging in length from eight to twenty-one days,

-twenty-one days, form the backbone of the LEAPYEAR program.
-Students put aside their
+form the backbone of the LEAPYEAR program.
+Students put aside their phones, iPods,

-phones, iPods, texting and Internet to minimize distraction and virtual engagement,
+texting and Internet to minimize distraction and virtual engagement, and focus on

-and focus on hearing their unique and guiding inner voice.
-During this time, students
+hearing their unique and guiding inner voice.
+During this time, students are introduced

-are introduced to their curriculum, Naropa courses designed specifically for LEAPYEAR
+to their curriculum, Naropa courses designed specifically for LEAPYEAR to develop

-to develop the whole human being.
-The daily schedule for each retreat includes three
+the whole human being.
+The daily schedule for each retreat includes three to five hours

-to five hours of participatory and embodied classes in our studio, one hour of a physical
+of participatory and embodied classes in our studio, one hour of a physical discipline

-discipline (yoga, t'ai chi, dance), four hours of outdoor work or cooking/baking,
+(yoga, t'ai chi, dance), four hours of outdoor work or cooking/baking, and some free

 - course requirements